Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Discussion

 \section{Discussion}

-We have examined the physics of a spin-1/2 1D tetramer chain which consists of repeated units of four coupled spins, forming tetramers along a 1D lattice.
-Based on the relative intra- or inter-tetramer competing exchange interaction strengths, the system can transition between a tetramer phase, a Haldane-like phase, and intermediate deconfined quantum critical state~\cite{PollmannPhysRevB.85.075125}.
-The tetramer phase is gapped trivial, but can support exotic triplon or quinton excitations.
-The transition from a gapless critical deconfined spinon phase to the gapped Haldane phase is an example of a quantum phase transition that is described by the concept of deconfined quantum criticality.
-Conceptually, the spinons exist as free gapless modes in the deconfined phase (which we labeled as III).
+We have examined the physics of a spin-1/2 tetramer chain, which consists of repeated units of four coupled spins, forming tetramers along a 1D lattice.
+Based on the relative intra-tetramer and inter-tetramer competing exchange interaction strengths, the system can transition between a tetramer phase~\cite{RejaPhysRevB.99.134420}, a Haldane-like phase~\cite{Haldane1983464,WenPhysRevB.80.155131,FidkowskiPhysRevB.83.075103,ShapourianPhysRevLett.118.216402,GongPhysRevB.78.104416,AffleckPhysRevLett.59.799}, and an intermediate deconfined quantum critical state~\cite{Senthilscience.1091806,JiangPhysRevB.99.075103,RobertsPhysRevB.99.165143,HuangPhysRevB.100.125137,Pronks53y-qmr4,YangPhysRevE.104.064121,LiPhysRevB.107.085130}.
+The tetramer phase is gapped trivial but can support exotic triplon or quinton excitations.
+The ground state of the system transforms from a gapless critical deconfined spinon state to the gapped Haldane phase, which is an example of a quantum phase transition that is described by the concept of deconfined quantum criticality.
+Conceptually, the spinons exist as free gapless modes in the deconfined spinon state (which we labeled as III).
 However, with increasing bond dimerization interaction, an instability of the deconfined spinons causes them to form bound pairs.
-This confinement leads to the generation of a mass gap in the excitation spectrum (which is captured in the RIXS spectrum), and eventually leads to the onset of the Haldane-like phase.
-The Haldane-like phase is a SPT phase, whose existence is revealed by a non-vanishing string order parameter that is capable of detecting a broken hidden $Z_2\times Z_2$ discrete symmetry.
-We show that RIXS is sensitive to wide variety of excitations ranging from low to high energy, fractionalized to multi-particle, and from trivial to exotic.
-Our calculations demonstrate that x-ray spectroscopy has the ability to comprehensively detect spin order and spin excitations of a spin-1/2 tetramer chain and a candidate Haldane-like material (CuInVO$_5$).
+This confinement leads to the generation of a mass gap in the excitation spectrum and eventually leads to the onset of the Haldane-like phase.
+The Haldane-like phase is a SPT phase whose existence is revealed by a non-vanishing string order parameter that is capable of detecting a broken hidden $Z_2\times Z_2$ discrete symmetry.
+We show that in the spin-1/2 tetramer chain, the DSF (captured in the INS and the $L$-edge RIXS spectrum) is sensitive to a wide variety of excitations ranging from low to high energy, gapless to gapped, and trivial to exotic.
+Our calculations demonstrate that x-ray spectroscopy has the ability to comprehensively detect spin order and spin excitations of a candidate Haldane-like material (CuInVO$_5$), which can be described by a spin-1/2 tetramer chain.

+Finally, note that the instrumentation resolutions of $L$-edge and $K$-edge RIXS setups are approximately 15 meV and 25 meV, respectively.
+The lowest and highest energy signals for the calculated $L$-edge RIXS spectrum are at the energy levels of 3.5 meV and 27.7 meV.
+The lowest and highest energy signal, for the calculated $K$-edge RIXS spectrum (which includes the two-particle features) are at the energy levels of 5.7 meV and 41.4 meV.
+Therefore, at least the high-energy signals for both the $L$-edge and $K$-edge RIXS results predicted in our computations for CuInVO$_5$ can be experimentally detected.
+Currently, there is no RIXS or INS data for CuInVO$_5$.
+Hopefully, our predictions of novel excitations in the spin-1/2 tetramer chain will inspire the experimental community to explore this compound.